How to Improve on Your Sight Reading

 2. The learner is a a very strong ‘auditory’ learner, less so a visual learner.
 In other words, he hears well, but don’t take to reading notes as well.

 3. Inadequate technique in interpretation of sight reading from scores.

 4. Various learning difficulties that might inhibit sight-reading (Eg. Dyslexia).

 Let’s look at the first reason.
 The Suzuki Method and The Yamaha School of Thought (especially for Juniors) emphasise more on ‘ear’ than on ‘sight’, while the traditional ABRSM School of Thought emphasises more on ‘sight and less on ‘ear’.
 So you can’t really blame the learner if he is hearing more than seeing cause it is invariably influenced by the system that he/she is taught in.
 It’s just a different way of learning.

-let’s look at the 2nd reason.
+Let’s look at the second reason.
 The prominent academic Howard Gardner identified 8 main types of learners for which some simply lean more towards a certain dimension than another.
-Eg. Some people prefer to listen to audio books, while others prefer to read books.
+Eg. Some people prefer to listen to audio books, while others prefer to read books instead.

-Let’s see the 3rd reason.
-Music students tend to look at notes one note at the time, rather than a phrase at a time.
+Let’s see the third reason.
+Music students tend to look at notes one note at the time, rather than a musical phrase at a time.
 In teaching sight reading, we must emphasise both single note-recognition as well as small phrases at the time, how notes relate to each other.

 The issue is if you take a graded piano examination which emphasises on accuracy in note-reading, but you are a very strong auditory learner (not a visual learner), then you are in for a huge challenge.

 For some other instances, I would recommend a different exam board that emphasises less on reading, more on hearing.
-Ideally of course, is not to take an exam, but to enjoy and learn the music first.
-(Bach and Mozart didn’t take any exams did they?)
+In an ideal situation, Enjoying and learning the music first without the rush to take exams is much better (Bach and Mozart didn’t take any exams did they?)

 Well, more on this topic another time.